The Lie That’s Destroying Young Men’s Faith

 The Early Church Proves This

-Want proof this lie is garbage?
-Look at the early Christian church.
+Want to address this misleading lie?
+Let’s look at the early Christian church.

 And they did it while getting thrown to lions.